5 Ways to Combat the remote work isolation and loneliness

 2. Spotlight different teams and departments

 Remote working usually results in a different type of communication and location silos because the project teams and departments are operating individually.
 Practicing remote work by actively promoting their business activities like a daily team roundup on the intranet, department updates via engaging channels, hosting live sessions, etc. The key to remote working is clear communication with your team as it helps you understand what is expected of you when you are not in the office.
-Having clear expectations helps you roll-out your with much less effort.
+Having clear expectations helps you roll-out your tasks with much less effort.
 These activities revolve around the work of different teams, departments, and projects of the organization and reap great benefits.

 3. Make projects and tasks access open

 Small things matter when it comes to the feelings of employees.
-Like not having visibility of tasks, projects and progress can trigger isolation and soon, these employees start feeling out of the loop.
+Like not having visibility of tasks, projects and progress can trigger remote work isolation and soon, these employees start feeling out of the loop.
 The digital tools like Microsoft Teams can be used to map the tasks and projects of every individual within the organization.
 It also provides insights and real-time status updates by establishing different areas of discussion.

 You can keep track of all projects and see a bigger picture of your progress.
 The challenge of real-time project tracking can be resolved smoothly.
 In fact, the project stand-ups are also helpful in understanding what people are working on and shed light on the potential challenges where the concerned team can put forward their ideas.